The best of Indian military writing

 Although in terms of casualties it had a relatively small impact, it showed, as

-Galwan did in 2020, what would have happened if a determined higher command in
+Galwan did in 2020, what would have happened in 1962, if a determined higher command in

 the area had stood up to China.